jpierel14/sntd/docs/source/examples/plot_a_micro.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 10-16

-This notebook gives examples on creating microlensing for simulations, including microlensing in light curves, and fitting for an microlensing uncertainty
+This notebook gives examples on creating microlensing for simulations, including microlensing in light curves, and fitting for a microlensing uncertainty.

 ----------------------------------------------------------------------------------------------------------------------------------------
 `Run this notebook with Google Colab <https://colab.research.google.com/github/jpierel14/sntd/blob/master/notebooks/docs_micro.ipynb>`_.